fm=f_5793-7

 Charitable donations are a LARGE PART of year end tax planning.

 Why am I writing about this?
-Recovering from an exploded ankle and hairline fractured tibia and bruised ego earned trying to keep up with my my neighbor’s 24 year old son mountain biking Bear Creek Canyon offered me the opportunity this fall to invest time usually spent exercising instead working on St. Peter’s Stewardship Committee.
+Recovering from a hairline fractured tibia and bruised ego earned trying to keep up with my 14 year old son offered me the opportunity this fall to invest time usually spent exercising instead working on St. Peter’s Stewardship Committee.
 It was quite an experience.

 To add color my MOM came along for the ride.
 WOW!